La La Land (2016)

 While visually modish — filmmakers never shying away from 21st Century sensibilities — Chazelle’s life-long love for cinema certainly governs the flick’s overall design, its dreamy aesthetic evoking several old-fashioned Hollywood nuances (think hand-painted backdrops, fluttering projector beams and iris in-and-out transitions), while Swedish cinematographer Linus Sandgren, American Hustle (2013), illuminates the screen with color-soaked vistas that one can literally taste — these often arousing certain emotions.
 There’s a wealth of detail in each and every frame.
 Moreover, Sandgren keeps proceedings melodic with lively hand-held camera movements, transporting audiences inside of the action, or in this case, the dancing, while keeping shots still and pensive when the tempo changes pace.
 A seamless marriage between production design and art direction — by David Wasco, Pulp Fiction (1994), and Austin Gorg, The Neon Demon (2016), respectively — the city of L.A. is almost a character in itself; portrayed vibrantly over four seasons, Chazelle’s Los Angeles reflects both starry-eyed optimism and the melancholy of broken dreams, shifting from smokey bars and neon-lit interiors to sparkling pool parties and 80s-styled mixers.

 Then there are the catchy, melancholic songs — written by the film’s composer Justin Hurwitz, Whiplash (2014), and the award-winning theater lyricist team made up of Benj Pasek and Justin Paul — most, accompanied by gorgeous musical numbers, which, here, possess a dream-like quality and (surprisingly) don’t come off as jarring, these interruptions serving as a storytelling mechanism (a kind of guiding light, so to speak) as opposed to random ‘time-outs’ in the narrative.
 Seamlessly drifting in and out of reality, these charming Broadway-esque showpieces transport our two lovebirds into picture-perfect ‘movie sets,’ merging fantasy with reality.
-A scene that sees Sebastian and Mia slip into the Griffith Observatory after dark, then impossibly float off the ground and waltz into a pasture of stars, will undoubtedly sweep viewers off their feet, while the film’s awesome opener, ‘Another Day of Sun,’ an energetic ensemble set on a gridlocked freeway overpass, with drivers hopping out of their automobiles and staging a supercharged song-and-dance routine (captured in one unbroken take), immediately sets the tone — all of these choreographed beautifully by actress-singer-songwriter Mandy Moore.
+A scene that sees Sebastian and Mia slip into the Griffith Observatory after dark, then impossibly float off the ground and waltz into a pasture of stars, will undoubtedly sweep viewers off their feet, while the film’s awesome opener, ‘Another Day of Sun,’ an energetic ensemble set on a gridlocked freeway overpass — with drivers hopping out of their automobiles and staging a supercharged song-and-dance routine (captured in one unbroken take) — immediately sets the tone — all of these choreographed beautifully by Mandy Moore (not the singer-songwriter-actress).

 The showstopper, however — which previewed in the teaser trailer — is ‘Audition (The Fools Who Dream),’ sung by Emma Stone in the flick’s third act, which exists as the movie’s emotional center-piece, this rousing ballad, a culmination of all the film’s themes, powerfully embodied through Stone’s sheer virtuosity, fragility and despair — this one’s sure to get most all misty-eyed, perhaps stirring up haunting memories of those long-forgotten dreams of our own.